-4. Details for Computer-Based Testing
+2. Details for Computer-Based Testing

 Because there are distinct rules and procedures for exams administered by computer-based testing (CBT), additional information is available in the "Computer-Based Testing Rules and Procedures" section of the CAS Web Site.
-In 2009, Exams 1/P and 2/FM will be offered by CBT with Exam 4/C moving to CBT in November 2009.
+In 2010, Exams 1/P, 2/FM, and 4/C will be offered by CBT.

-5. Exam Registration
+3. Exam Registration

-Candidates may find online exam registration and related information in the "Exam Registration and Online Store" section of the CAS Web Site.
+Candidates may find online exam registration and related information in the "Exam Registration and Online Store" section of the CAS Web Site (also linked from the 2010 Syllabus).
 Prior to completing an online application for Exams 3L, and 5-9, candidates must submit an Electronic Signature Authorization Form-details are available in the same section.

 There is only one registration deadline for each exam.
 No late registrations will be accepted.
-The exam dates and registration deadlines are available in the "2009 CAS Examination Schedule" section.
+The exam dates and registration deadlines are available in the "2010 CAS Examination Schedule" section.
 Please allow at least 10 working days for your mailed application to reach its destination.
 Whether payment is made by personal or company check, it is the candidate's responsibility to ensure that the application and fee are received by the stated deadline.
 Exceptions will not be made.

-6. Refund Deadlines
+4. Refund Deadlines

 For exams offered by CBT, a candidate must both cancel the appointment by noon of the second business day before the appointment at the test center and submit a refund request to arrive by the published deadline.
 For all other exams, the refund request must arrive by the published deadline.
-Refund deadlines are included in the "2009 CAS Examination Schedule" section of this Syllabus.
+Refund deadlines are included in the "2010 CAS Examination Schedule" section of this Syllabus.

-7. Calculators
+Calculators